Jonathan-84/Jonathan-84/README.md

 - ⚡ Fun fact: I've led 2 sales presentations at the Pentagon.

 ## Latest Learning Endeavor 🏫
-- 🚧 Coding skills under continued construction (Mosh Programming Courses)
+- 🚧 Coding skills under continued construction
- * Main focus on learning Java and Springboot
+ * Main focus on learning whatever I can

 ## Certifications
-None yet but plans for AWS and Terraform
+AWS Practioner but plans for AWS and Terraform

 ## I'm Experienced with these Languages, Packages, and Technologies